hindu-comm/mail_stream_advaita-l/2017/10/SrividyA_and_advaita/163__Venkatraghavan_S.md

 > different
 > > in SrividyA and advaita?
 > >
-> ​...
+> ...
 SV itself is inclusive of the highest vidyA, also known as
-> jnAnakunDalinI.​ The nature of mokSha is not different.
+> jnAnakunDalinI.
+The nature of mokSha is not different.
 It is
 > advaitakaivalyam.
 The Divine Mother Herself can be said to directly
 > instruct the upAsaka, when ready beyond ajnA.
 >